Tsunami014/Phoenix-Engine/how this works/actions and hashtags.md

 also note that if you want to specify a hashtag you need to create it if it does not exist, formula for doing so below.

-# If you want to create a new action:
+## If you want to create a new action

 1. Add a blank dictionary with the key being the name of the action to actions.json
     example: `"smash": {}` MAKE SURE THAT if the previous one has no comma put it in.

     ```json
     "smash": {}
     "lift": {}```